nalamat/bcomp/README.md

 4000 CMOS series.

-This simulation is complementary to the BASM project: The Basic Computer Assembler.
+This simulation is complementary to the BASM project: The Basic Computer Assembler (http://github.com/nalamat/basm).
 Assembled binary output of BASM can be directly loaded into the memory of BCOMP and the simulation can show how does the computer really operate with the instructions given by assembly language.

 ## Web and contact